 - Try the fan spray setting on the nozzle first

 - Never hold the nozzle tip closer than 16 inches above the surface of the deck

 - Use a downward sweeping motion to remove paint

 - Spray down one small-medium section (about 4-5 square feet) of your deck at a time

 When in Doubt

 If at any time you feel like you aren’t sure you can do the job safely, don’t hesitate.
 It is always best to hire professionals in order to avoid hundreds or thousands of dollars of damage to your deck.
-You can call on (704) 245-9409 us here at Century Painting for professional and affordable deck stripping in Charlotte NC so get your project underway today!
+You can call on (704) 245-9409 us here at our painting company in Charlotte for professional and affordable deck stripping in Charlotte NC so get your project underway today!